junxit/us-congress-bills-116/bill.md

 This Act may be cited as the “National Commission on Online Platforms and Homeland Security Act”.

 ## § 2.
-National Commission on Online Platforms and Homeland Security
+National commission on online platforms and homeland security

 - **(a)** *Establishment of commission* There is established a National Commission on Online Platforms and Homeland Security (referred to in this section as the “Commission”).
 - **(b)** *Purposes* The Commission shall—